beeb/awsbck/README.md

 ## Disclaimer

 This software is in early alpha.
 It is not intended for production use yet.
-It has not been thouroughly tested yet.
+It has not been thoroughly tested yet.
+The CLI options will certainly change.

 ## Usage